 Key Market Trends

 Wearable Device is Expected to Hold Major Share

-With the growing health awareness among people, it is evident that the use of apps that support fitness and health is increasing.
+- With the growing health awareness among people, it is evident that apps that support fitness and health are increasing.
 Studies show that more than 30% of mobile owners use fitness apps, and their usage has risen by 60% since 2014.
 Currently, over 97,000 health and fitness apps are available for download.
 With this growth in global smart wearable device unit shipments, healthcare and fitness applications dominate the growth of the market studied.

 To understand key trends, Download Sample Report